Maternity benefit act "Right to payment" - not able to understand calculation part

 KK!HR

-1. The payment of maternity benefit is to be at the rate of the average daily wage and
+1. The payment of maternity benefit is to be at the rate of the average daily wage.

-The interpretation of the said clauses are as follows:
+The interpretation of the said clauses is as follows:

-The next part makes it mandatory that at least for 6 weeks post delivery the woman employee is entitled to paid leave.
-The provision was made as the exact date of delivery remained unpredictable and that the mother and child gets sufficient time to take care of their health.
+The next part makes it mandatory that at least for 6 weeks post-delivery, the woman employee is entitled to paid leave.
+The provision was made as the exact date of delivery remained unpredictable, and the mother and child get sufficient time to take care of their health.

 Satishchandra123